keycloak/keycloak-quickstarts/service-nodejs/README.md

 Configuration in <span>Keycloak</span>
 -----------------------

-Prior to running the quickstart you need to import the *quickstart* realm.Clicking on the below link will bring you to the create realm page in the Admin UI.
+Prior to running the quickstart you need to import the *quickstart* realm.
+Clicking on the below link will bring you to the create realm page in the Admin UI.

 [http://localhost:8180/auth/admin/master/console/#/create/realm](http://localhost:8180/auth/admin/master/console/#/create/realm)